martinthomson/internet-draft-template/draft-deeglaze-amd-sev-snp-corim-profile.md

   / rflags: / 36 => 0x2
   / rip: / 37 => 0xfff0
   / g_pat: / 63 => 0x7040600070406
+  / sev_features: / 91 => 0x1
   / xcr0: / 97 => 0x1
+  / mxcsr: / 99 => 0x1f80
+  / x87_ftw: / 100 => 0x5555
+  / x87_fcw: / 102 => 0x40
 }
 ~~~
 {: #figure-vmsa-defaults title="SEV-SNP default VMSA values" }

-The `rdx` is expected to be the FMS of the chip, but VMMs commonly disregard this, so it's left to a different configuration field.
+The `rdx` is expected to be the FMS of the chip and SHOULD match the `fms` field of the `sevsnp-launch-configuration-map`.
-A VMM provider may therefore sign reference values for a `sevsnp-launch-configuration-map` to specify non-default values for the BSP and AP state.
+A VMM provider may sign reference values for a `sevsnp-launch-configuration-map` to specify just the non-default values for the BSP and AP state.

+Note: This is the RESET state, not the INIT state.

+The `sev_features` codepoint is not a typical AMD64 INIT state, but specifies that SEV-SNP is in use for the virtual CPU.

 #### Example VMM reference values for VMSA